England in songs - secondary and adults (A1/2)

 For adult learners we´ll visit the pub with Dire Straits-Sultans of Swing and go to Scarborough Fair while for secondary school learners we´ll listen to Ed Sheeran (A - Team), and Sam Fender (Getting started) singing about some of the social issues affecting youth.

-A minimum level of A2 English is required.
+A level of A1/A2 English is required